TheSharkKing/MarrowSDK/Docs/UltEvents.md

+# UltEvents

 UltEvents is a Unity plugin that greatly expands the trigger and event functionality, allowing persistent event callbacks from the Unity Inspector.

 The plugin *should be* included directly in the MarrowSDK but if not, it can be downloaded and added freely using the links below.

-# Full Documentaiton
+# Full Documentation

 https://kybernetik.com.au/ultevents/docs/

-Bonelab specific examples and advanecd usage tips are coming soon.
+Bonelab-specific examples and advanced usage tips are coming soon.

 # Plugin Download (if needed) and Examples